-es (and Supporting Information Sources): Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact Aes thetics - Would the project: a) Have a substantial adverse effect on a scenic vista? \boxtimes b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) Substantially degrade the existing visual character or quality of the site and its surroundings? \boxtimes d) Create a new source of substantial light or glare which would adversely affect daytime or nighttime views in the area?
+Less Than Significant Potentially with Less Than Significant Mitigation Significant Issues (and Supporting Information Sources): Impact Incorporation Impact I Aes thetics - Would the project: a) Have a substantial adverse effect on a scenic vista? $\boxtimes$ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) Substantially degrade the existing visual character or quality of the site and its surroundings? $\boxtimes$ d) Create a new source of substantial light or glare which would adversely affect daytime or nighttime views in the area?